🔥 4th of July Special: 30% Off All Courses!

 Step 1: Plan Your Design Tokens

 Before you start creating anything in Figma, you need to plan your core tokens.
-Think of these as your foundation—values that won’t change often but define the personality of your design system.
+Think of these as your foundation or frameworks.
+Values that won’t change often but define the personality of your design system.

 Here’s what I set up in the video: